strongdan/blog/_posts/2017-09-03-Magic-Functions.md

 ...
 ```

+If you type `%automagic`, then magic commands can be called without the %.

 <h3>Line Magics</h3>

 Line magics are defined with __%__ and their arguments only span an single line.
 For example: